Józef Retinger: Brushes with death

-Retinger narrowly avoided perishing in the sea off Gibraltar with Władysław Sikorski, in July 1943, but for the fact that he was not needed to accompany the premier on a troop inspection in the Middle East and would be better employed in London.
-The spare seat on the plane went to Sikorski's daughter who died with her father.
+Retinger just avoided perishing at Gibraltar with Władysław Sikorski, in July 1943, when he was not needed in the Premier's Near East troop inspection and was thought better employed in London.
+The spare seat on the plane went to Sikorski's daughter, who died with her father.

 Retinger was devastated by this turn of events.
-His relationship with Sikorski's successor, Stanislaw Mikolajczyk was much more ambivalent, but he obtained his consent for a special mission to Poland under SOE in April 1944.
+His relations with Sikorski's successor, Stanislaw Mikolajczyk, were much more ambivalent, but he obtained the latter's consent to go on a special SOE mission to Poland in April 1944.

-With an SOE brief and without prior training, Retinger, aged 56, parachuted into occupied Poland with 2nd Lt.
-Tadeusz Chciuk-Celt, (see Operation Salamander), to meet with Polish underground figures, to deliver money to the Polish underground, and to "explain to his fellow Poles in the homeland 'how are we going to lose this war'".
-Following at least one assassination attempt on him, Retinger expressed his frustration thus:
+With an SOE brief and without prior training, Retinger, aged 56, parachuted into German-occupied Poland with 2nd Lt.
+Tadeusz Chciuk-Celt in Operation Salamander to meet with Polish underground figures, to deliver money to the Polish underground, and to "explain to his fellow Poles in the homeland 'how we are going to lose this war'".
+Following at least one assassination attempt on him, Retinger expressed his frustration:

-The latter quip was a reference to elements in the Polish Underground Army, the AK who were convinced Retinger was not serving the interests of his country and should therefore be "removed".
-One apparent attempt to liquidate him in Poland was on the grounds of a "death sentence" to be carried out on the alleged orders of general Kazimierz Sosnkowski.
-It was foiled by the intervention of an old friend and AK fighter, Tadeusz Gebethner.
-There was also an attempt during his visit in occupied Poland to poison him, which failed.
-On his return to London, he spent some time in the Dorchester Hotel in London's Park Lane recovering from his ordeal of the trip, which left him lame in one leg for the rest of his life, possibly due to the Polyneuritis brought on by the poison.
-His first visitor at the Dorchester was Sir Anthony Eden, the foreign secretary.
+The latter reference was to elements in the Polish underground Home Army who were convinced Retinger was not acting in the interests of his country and should therefore be "removed".
+One apparent attempt to liquidate him was allegedly based on a "death sentence" sanctioned by General Kazimierz Sosnkowski.
+It was foiled by the intervention of an old friend and Home Army member, Tadeusz Gebethner.
+During his visit in Poland, there was also a failed attempt to kill him with poison.

+On return to London, he spent some time in the Dorchester Hotel in London's Park Lane, recovering from his trip ordeal, which left him lame in one leg for the rest of his life, possibly due to polyneuritis brought on by the poison.
+His first visitor at the Dorchester was Foreign Secretary Sir Anthony Eden.

-Immediately after the war, in 1945-6 Retinger travelled to Warsaw with emergency aid for the capital's population.
-It consisted largely of tons of British and US Army surplus, such as equipment, blankets and field-kitchens.
-When his erstwhile military escort from "operation Salamander", Tadeusz Chciuk and his new wife, Ewa, were arrested in Poland as subversives by the Polish Communist security service, Retinger allegedly appealed over their heads directly to Molotov in Moscow to have them released.
+Immediately after the war, in 1945–46, Retinger travelled to Warsaw with emergency aid for the capital's population.
+It consisted largely of tons of British and US army surplus, such as equipment, blankets, and field kitchens.
+When his erstwhile military escort from Operation Salamander, Tadeusz Chciuk, and his new wife Ewa were arrested as subversives by the Polish communist security service, Retinger allegedly appealed to Vyacheslav Molotov in Moscow to have them released.
 Apparently the personal intervention succeeded.
 In 1948 the Chciuks became refugees in Germany.